oren/oren.github.io/articles/idioms/README.md

 # Idioms

+If you want less people to understand you, use the following without explaining what they mean.

 * Bird-dog - (verb) To engage in the relentless pursuit of an objective or goal, often involving the accomplishment of tasks through other, less expedient people.
 "I had to bird-dog Larry all day to get him to sign that damn contract."
 * Cool Your Jets - To calm oneself down; to become less agitated.
 I was really angry, so I had to just take a second and cool my jets before I did anything rash.
 Cool your jets back there, we'll be home in a few minutes.
 * Mice XXX